cc2qe/cnvgram/README.md

 ### POST-PROCESSING ###

-If you want to get the 3D effect, you need to modify the PDF file that R generates in Photoshop.
-To do this, import the PDF into Photoshop (I usually import at 600 dpi).
-Then right-click on the layer and select "Blending options...".
+To get the 3D effect, modify the PDF file that R generates in Photoshop.
+Import the PDF into Photoshop, then right-click on the layer and select "Blending options...".
 In the dialog box, turn on "Bevel and emboss" with a depth of ~25% and size of ~24 px.
-Adjust so it looks good.
+Adjust to preference.